 Children are by far the most affected by secondhand smoke.
 Smoke affects them more due to their lungs not being fully developed and unable to fight off the toxins in the smoke.
 The Environmental Protection Agency (EPA) estimates that between 150,000 and 300,000 cases of lower respiratory infections in children can be attributed to secondhand smoke every year.
 The EPA also stated that 200,000 to 1,000,000 asthmatic children suffer more from exposure to secondhand smoke.
 The most disturbing statistic is the increase in sudden infant death syndrome (SIDS) among children exposed to maternal smoking, which is estimated to account for 21 percent for all SIDS cases.

 Smoking kills you and those around you.
 Nearly 500,000 die from smoking-related disease and illness every year in the United States.
 If you smoke and are looking to quit, here are some tips to get you started.
-If you’ve quit and are now looking for treatment of your lung disease, stem cell therapy may be an option.
+If you’ve quit and are now looking for treatment of your lung disease, cellular therapy may be an option.
 Contact one of our patient care coordinators today at (800) 729-3065 to schedule a free consultation.